marchoeppner/metagenomic-profiling/docs/usage.md

 # Usage

-This pipeline requires Nextflow >= 0.30.2.
+This pipeline requires Nextflow >= 19.01.2.
 All dependencies are provided through Bioconda and pre-built containers.
 Please make sure that conda/miniconda2 or Singularity are available before starting the pipeline.

-Metaphlan requires a reference databases that is *not* included with the Bioconda packages.
-On RZCluster, these are available automatically through the included config file.
+Metaphlan3 requires a reference databases that is *not* included with the Bioconda packages.
+On the Kiel MedCluster, these are available automatically through the included config file.

 To run the pipeline, do:

 `nextflow run marrchoeppner/metagenomic-profile --reads '/path/to/reads/*_R{1,2}_001.fastq.gz'`

+# Other options

+## `--figures`
+Produce graphical representations of the data (heatmap using hclust2 and taxonomic representation with GraphLan2).